-TECS services were available in 99 North Carolina counties in 2023.
+TECS services were available in all 100 North Carolina counties in 2024.
 Since introducing a hybrid option (remote and in-person care) in 2021 due to the COVID-19 pandemic, many counties continued to provide care through this model.
+In the most recent contract, vendors were given the option to provide services completely remotely.
 Approximately one-third of all counties provide in-person care.

 TECS services include the two traditional TECS programs, substance abuse and cognitive behavioral intervention (CBI) classes (now referred to as Recidivism Reduction Services, or RRS), as well as transitional housing, temporary housing, intensive outpatient treatment (IOP), and local reentry councils.
 The current contracts, effective September 2022, made all substance abuse services optional and allowed vendors to bid on whether they wanted to provide regular outpatient services, IOP, or both.
+Vendors must provide three support services: education, employment, and health/nutrition.